Business partner: Business partner search

 Business partner search or business matchmaking is the process/service of finding buyers/customers, distributors, licensees, and/or other business partners.
 This can be provided as a paid service by a commercial organization, or as a free service by the commercial section of a country's embassy/consulate or an association of businesses in a particular area.

 Customarily, commercial consideration of this service is a one time fee.
-The fee for this service depends on the business domain, the volume of business of both partners that will end up in a partnership relation as the end result of this service, etc.
+The fee for this service depends on the business domain, the volume of business of both partners that will end up in a partnership relation as the result of this service, etc.

 Managing relationships with business partners

 The collaborative relationships with business partners are oftentimes prone to certain inefficiencies, which are represented by misalignments of either incentives or efforts between the partners.
 Business actors thus employ various approaches to manage the business relationships and facilitate both cooperation and coordination.
 Two mostly used mechanisms are legal contracts and social norms (e.g., trust, prior relationships, or continuity of future collaboration).